justricky21/wfrp-shoppe-generator/README.md

 ## Installation

 This is located under the `React_README.md` file on this repository.
+This will soon be on a github pages website.

 ## Usage